Georgia-hub/Project-Two/README.md

 ### Responsiveness
 My website is completely responsive, fit for purpose and also fits to scale depeding on the device played on for maximum game play.
 I orginally had an issue with the button not tallying the score but this was down to an error in the code but this was rectified.

+### LightHouse
+Before running Lighthouse I made sure that i checked my code for errors.
+All HTML files were run through (https://validator.w3.org/) and my CSS file was run through (https://jigsaw.w3.org/css-validator/) to ensure all code meets the correct standard.
+For my javasscript, this was run through (https://jshint.com/).

+## **Bugs**
+During the development of rock paper scissors i had a few bugs to overcome.
+The first i couldnt get the increment function to work, this was due to having a speeling mistake in the function sections itself.